valeoai/carrada_dataset/README.md

 $ cd carrada_dataset/
 $ docker build . -t "carrada_dataset:Dockerfile"
 ```
-.bold[Important note]: The CARRADA dataset will be downloaded and unzipped in the Docker image.
+**Important note**: The CARRADA dataset will be downloaded and unzipped in the Docker image.
 Make sure that the Docker user has sufficent rights and has around 80GB of available space on its hard drive.
 The allocated space to an image can be modified using the option `--memory="100g"`.

-2. Run a container and join an interactive session:
+2. Run a container and join an interactive session, you will be able to run the code and the tests on this session:
 ```
-docker run -d -it --name containername carrada_dataset:Dockerfile sleep infinity docker exec -it containername bash
+$ docker run -d -it --name containername carrada_dataset:Dockerfile sleep infinity
+$ docker exec -it containername bash
 ```